mdelapenya/lpn/README.md

 - List the available tags to pull from the Docker Hub repository of a Liferay Portal/DXP image.
 - Check if a Liferay Portal/DXP image was already pulled.
 - Check if a container of the desired Liferay Portal/DXP image is running.
-- Stop a Liferay Portal/DXP running container.
+- Stop a Liferay Portal/DXP running container, and possibly all its dependant services, like a database.
 - Remove a Liferay Portal/DXP running container.
 - Remove a Liferay Portal/DXP image from your local Docker installation.
 - Open a Liferay Portal/DXP running container in the default browser.